AaronMoseley/SkelPy/README.md

 ## How to Use

 Below is shown a basic flowchart for using SkelPy with the two provided skeletonization pipelines as an example.
-The user provides SkelPy with a series of images (anything that can be opened by PIL in Python), uses a series of parameters and the skeletonization pipelines to detect features, then calculates metadata and a vectorized version of the skeletons and stores them in .csv and .json files.
+The user provides SkelPy with a series of images (anything that can be opened by the PIL package in Python), it uses a series of parameters and the skeletonization pipelines to detect features, and then calculates metadata and a vectorized version of the skeletons and stores them in .csv and .json files.

 ![SkelPy Use Flowchart](./SkelPyExample.png)